masa-finance/tee-worker/README.md

 ## Profiling

 The tee-worker supports profiling via `pprof`.
-In TEE/enclave mode, profiling comes with a warning as it may cause crashes due to restricted system calls in the secure environment. **Use profiling in TEE mode with caution** as it may cause instability or security vulnerabilities.
+The TEE does not allow for profiling, so it can only be enabled when running in standalone mode.

 There are two ways to enable profiling:

 * Set `ENABLE_PPROF` to `true`.
-* Send the `SIGUSR1` signal to the tee-worker.
-This enables you to enable profiling without having to restart.
+* Send a POST request to `/debug/pprof/enable` (no body necessary)

 There is currently no way to completely disable profiling short of restarting the tee-worker.
-However, you can send the `SIGUSR2` signal, which will disable the most resource-intensive probes (goroutine blocking, mutexes and CPU)
+However, you can send a POST request to `/debug/pprof/disable` which will disable the most resource-intensive probes (goroutine blocking, mutexes and CPU).

-When profiling is enabled you will have access to the following endpoints, which can be accessed via the `go tool pprof` command:
+When profiling is enabled you will have access to the following endpoints, which you can use with the `go tool pprof` command:

 `/debug/pprof` - Index page
 `/debug/pprof/heap` - Heap profile